0:00

 According to Eusebius of Caesarea:

-The story goes that he [Ignatius] was sent from Syria to Rome to be eaten by beats in testimony to Christ.
+The story goes that he [Ignatius] was sent from Syria to Rome to be eaten by beasts in testimony to Christ.
 He was taken through Asia under most careful guard, and strengthened by his speech and exhortation the diocese of each city in which he stayed.
 He particularly warned them to be on their guard against the heresies which then for the first time were beginning to obtain, and exhorted them to hold fast to the tradition of the Apostles, to which he thought necessary, for safety’s sake, to give the form of written testimony (Hist.
 Eccl.
 3.36).

 Critical Issues About His Letters